Don’t Miss The Solar Eclipse!

 Many hotels and campsites along the path of totality are already booked, but the good news is that there are plenty of places to stay in the Tualatin Valley, and sites at L.L.
 Stub Stewart State Park are still available (book now).

 Traffic will be a concern, so it is recommended that you plan alternate ways to travel around the state.
-Avoid the mad rush after the eclipse and extend your stay and experience the best the Tualatin Valley has to offer.
+We recommend cycling to the Willamette Valley to view the eclipse.
+Better yet, avoid the mad rush after the eclipse and extend your stay and experience the best the Tualatin Valley has to offer.

 Remember to never look directly at partial phases of a solar eclipse!
 NASA recommends glasses with a special filter, or grab your old school books and craft your own pinhole projector.